Explore the IntelliJ Platform API

 This is the first step in discovering new features that haven't been explicitly mentioned in the IntelliJ Platform Docs.
 Note that in the completion popup, you can call quick documentation, which then shows its properties, the implementation class, as well as a direct link to open usage results from IntelliJ Platform Explorer.

 1.3 Search the IntelliJ Platform Code

 Use Go to Declaration on EPs that are implemented in plugin.xml to navigate to its definition in the XML file.
 There you'll find more EPs, and browsing through this list helps you discover features you might not have been aware of.
 Search everywhere or Go to file helps you search for all files containing extension points.
-Just use *ExtensionPoints.xml as the search pattern and enable the include non-project items checkbox.
+Just use *ExtensionPoints.xml as the search pattern and select the All Places scope.

 However, if a bundled or third-party plugin exposes EPs for others to implement, these EPs are defined in the plugin.xml files of the plugins and not in the *ExtensionPoints.xml files of the IntelliJ Platform.
 One such example is the EPs exposed by the Markdown plugin that adds support for custom languages inside fenced code blocks of Markdown files.